viky-ai/website/doc/topics/interpretation/index.md

 #### Type Regex

-The generic interpretation 'Regex' does something that no interpretation can easily do: match specific list of caracters using regular expressions to make it as an interpretation.
+The generic interpretation 'Regex' does something that no interpretation can easily do: match specific list of characters using regular expressions to make it as an interpretation.

-For example, we can use regular expressions to recognize IP addresses with the following regular expression :
+For example, we can use regular expressions to recognize IP addresses with the following regular expression:

 ```
 (25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)
 ```

 Check our [IP addresses agent](https://www.viky.ai/agents/viky/ip-address) to see how it is working.